nens/threedi-docs/source/i_what_is_mi.rst

 What is the Modeller Interface
 ===============================

-The Modeller Interface is a customized version of QGIS created by Nelen & Schuurmans.
-With the use of :ref:`plugins <overview_plugins>` in the Modeller Interface, you can create, edit, upload and download 3Di :ref:`schematisations <basic_modelling_concepts>`.
+The Modeller Interface is a customized version of QGIS with dedicated :ref:`plugins <overview_plugins>` for the use of 3Di.
+This interface is used to build :ref:`schematisations <basic_modelling_concepts>`, edit schematisations, start simulations and analyze results.

-For a more extensive introduction on the Modeller Interface click :ref:`here <a_modeller_interface>`.

 Functionality of the Modeller Interface